Pumpkin Chia Pudding

 Topping Ideas

 I treat chia pudding like yogurt and load it up with toppings.
 For this pumpkin variation I recommend topping it with whipped cream (I used coconut whip and it was amazing!!), a sprinkle of cinnamon and granola.
-Try my coconut almond granola or pumpkin granola if you want to make your own.
+Try my coconut granola or pumpkin granola if you want to make your own.
 You could also add chopped pecan or a drizzle of nut butter.
 If you’re looking for a fruit topping, a few fresh fig slices would be perfect!

 Pumpkin Coconut Variation